erich666/McUsd/unit_tests/cubes_r_normals/README.md

 ![UsdView 0.22.8, lit from right](/unit_tests/cubes_r_normals/images/crn_usdview_light_from_right.png "UsdView 0.22.8, lit from right")

+## Use in other packages

+The rendering of the right view can be fixed in [Sketchfab](https://sketchfab.com/), for example, by selecting the right cube and then changing its material's normal map by checking the "Flip green (-y)" checkbox beneath it.
+You will get [this result](https://skfb.ly/oxQtt).

+Flipping the Y axis of the normal map in this way is sometimes called the DirectX format, vs. the unflipped (Y up) OpenGL format.
+So, Pixar USD appears to use the OpenGL (Y up) format by default.

 ## Technical details

 Normal map textures use the raw RGB values in an image to generate a local surface normal.
 I generated the three normal map textures from the same heightfield texture: